aws/aws-cdk-go/awscdk/awsroute53/README.md

 To create an A record of type alias with target set to another record created outside CDK:

-### This function registers the given input i.e. DNS Name(string) of an existing record as an AliasTarget to the new ARecord.
-To register a target that is created as part of CDK use this instead https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_route53_targets-readme.html
+This function registers the given input i.e. DNS Name(string) of an existing record as an AliasTarget to the new ARecord.
+To register a target that is created as part of CDK use this instead.

+Detailed information can be found in the [documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_route53_targets-readme.html).

 ```go
 var myZone hostedZone

 targetRecord := "existing.record.cdk.local"
 record := route53.ARecord_FromARecordAttributes(this, jsii.String("A"), &ARecordAttrs{